JanHerca/urantiapedia/output/wikijs/en/article/Rafael_Mondejar/La_carrera_ascendente.md

 **All these Bodies are supervised and coordinated**, as we have already seen, <ins>by the oldest Master Architect</ins>.

-**But each of these corps** has <ins>a presiding chief</ins>, and the seven chiefs constitute the <ins>Supreme Council of Destiny in Paradise</ins>; Matter and Energy, Physics and LU during the present universe age, Grandfanda is the chief of this supreme council which assigns the universal missions to the members of the finaliter corps.
+**But each of these corps** has <ins>a presiding chief</ins>, and the seven chiefs constitute the <ins>Supreme Council of Destiny in Paradise</ins>; and during the present universe age, Grandfanda is the chief of this supreme council which assigns the universal missions to the members of the finaliter corps.

 **The fact that these seven bodies** are being assembled or formed indicates the mobilization of potentials, personalities, minds, spirits, absonites, and experiential realities, probably transcending even the future functions of the Supreme Being in the Master Universe.